-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 The Canadian tar sand deposits exist under an area of forest and wetland the size of Florida.

 Other, greener options, like wetland restoration or oyster reefs, could also help slow waves before they reach the city.Hurricane Sandy’s Lesson for Flood-Proofing a Subway | Josh Dzieza | November 4, 2012 | THE DAILY BEAST

-Wetland wildlife would get unhealthily wet, damaging unique ecosystems.California Sinkin’: What Rising Sea Levels Will Mean for the Golden State | Alex Klein | June 30, 2012 | THE DAILY BEAST
+wetland wildlife would get unhealthily wet, damaging unique ecosystems.California Sinkin’: What Rising Sea Levels Will Mean for the Golden State | Alex Klein | June 30, 2012 | THE DAILY BEAST

 an area of swampy or marshy land, esp considered as part of an ecological system

 (as modifier): wetland species